richelbilderbeek/bevy_tdd_book/docs/chapters/add_text.md

 }
 ```

-In ths test, our `text` string needs to be cloned
+In this test, our `text` string needs to be cloned
 and the Rust compiler will remind us of that.

 ## 2.6.8.
 Fourth fix